sa-mm/getting-started-solution-template/README.md

 This project is a template of Murano IoT-Connector for 3rd party components integration.

-See related documenation on http://docs.exosite.com/connectivity/cloud2cloud/
+See related documentation on http://docs.exosite.com/connectivity/cloud2cloud/

 ## Table of Content